biaslyze-dev/biaslyze/docs/sources/index.md

 Biaslyze helps to get started with the analysis of bias within NLP models and offers a concrete entry point for further impact assessments and mitigation measures.
 Especially for developers, researchers and teams with limited resources, our toolbox offers a low-effort approach to bias testing in NLP use cases.

+## Supported Models

+All text classification models with probability output are supported.
+This includes models from scikit-learn, tensorflow, pytorch, huggingface transformers and others.
+See the tutorials section for examples.

 ## Installation

 Installation can be done using pypi: